vesuvius13/open-world-driver/README.md

 # Three.js Open World Monster Driver 🚗👾

 A simple open-world driving game built purely with Three.js, running directly in the browser.
-Drive your customizable car, avoid procedurally generated obstacles and chase monsters, and survive as long as possible!
+Drive your customizable car, avoid procedurally generated obstacles, and survive as long as possible!

 ## Live Demo ✨